Summer Arts Camps

 Presentations & performances

 Campers learn in a FUN, RELAXED environment where they can express their creativity and gain self-confidence.
-Each Friday, campers have an opportunity to spotlight the work created throughout the week.
+Camps conclude with bringing home work from the camp week or an in-person sharing.
+Details for each camp will be communicated separately.

 A longer summer